 Outside of work, Beatryce has a passion for cooking and being in nature.

 Beatryce has earned both a Bachelors of Science in Hospitality Business and a Bachelors of Arts in Sociology from Michigan State University.

 Erica has previously worked in sales analyzing and assessing client needs to present customized financial solutions.
 She has also worked at various small and start up marketing agencies branding and creating content for multiple companies.

 At The Atlas, Erica combines her past experiences and works in support of both the sales and marketing team efforts.
 She researches and prospects potential clients and assists in establishing initial relationships.
 She also aids in developing and administering new marketing material.

 Erica has a Bachelors of Science in Marketing and Management with a concentration in Entrepreneurship and a minor in Public Relations from the University of South Carolina.

 When Erica is not working, she enjoys getting outside hiking or sitting at the beach enjoying the Southern California weather.

 Co-founder & Advisor

-Dr. Vajjhala is widely recognized as a thought leader in resilient infrastructure design and finance.
-Shalini currently serves as Chief Executive Officer of re:focus partners.
-Previously, she served as Visiting Associate Professor of Environmental Policy at Johns Hopkins University School of Advanced International Studies (SAIS), Special Representative in the Office of Administrator Lisa Jackson at the US Environmental Protection Agency, Deputy Assistant Administrator for the Office of International & Tribal Affairs at the US EPA and Deputy Associate Director for Energy & Climate at the Obama Administration’s White House Council on Environmental Quality.
+Previously, she served as Chief Executive Officer of re:focus partners.
+She also served as Visiting Associate Professor of Environmental Policy at Johns Hopkins University School of Advanced International Studies (SAIS), Special Representative in the Office of Administrator Lisa Jackson at the US Environmental Protection Agency, Deputy Assistant Administrator for the Office of International & Tribal Affairs at the US EPA and Deputy Associate Director for Energy & Climate at the Obama Administration’s White House Council on Environmental Quality.